Vor-CMS/Vor.PHP.SQL/README.md

 #Vor.PHP.SQL

-The PHP and MySQL implementation of the Vor Application Group.
+The PHP and MySQL implementation of the Vor CMS.
-The Vor Application Group is a set of small applications that help you launch a quality website FAST.

-Basically, it's a bunch of different systems you normally find separately in one big, gorgeous bundle designed to help those of us who are not developers to launch an amazing website very quickly with all the bells and whistles you could expect to be added by a major development studio.
+Basically, it's a bunch of different systems you normally find separately in one big, gorgeous bundle designed to help those of us who are not developers to launch any type of amazing website very quickly with all the bells and whistles you could expect to be added by a major development studio.

 ##Todo
-- [X] Remove actual Bootstrap (use BootstrapCDN)
-- [X] Remove actual JQuery (use CDNJS)
-- [X] Replace [Zbee/claps.js](https://gist.github.com/Zbee/fb04b91ec3eae0f3b611) with JQuery functions
 - [ ] Installer
   - [X] Make the backend go through all the options in a sane manner
   - [ ] Make the backend react to all the options fully
   - [ ] Make the backend verify all the options and halt the whole thing if any are suspicious
   - [ ] Make the setup wizard my own, that way it will fit better with the themes (instead of using the [Bootstrap Application Wizard](https://github.com/amoffat/bootstrap-application-wizard)) (?)
-  - [X] Figure out what install path I want to take (1: Just setup config files for the system, 2: Extract the needed items from a .zip and set them up, 3: Make all of the files from a master PHP file that makes downloading the system very fast and instead lengthens install)
+  - [ ] Figure out what install path I want to take (1: Just setup config files for the system, 2: Extract the needed items from a .zip and set them up, 3: Make all of the files from a master PHP file that makes downloading the system very fast and instead lengthens install)
   - [ ] Once feature are selected, add option selection for each one
 - [ ] Encryption
   - [ ] JS (front-end) and PHP (back-end + front-end) compatible, AES-complaint, super strong encryption and decryption function set ()